cj2-site/cj2_frontend/PROJECTSCOPE.md

   * generate shortened URL using a hash
   * save URL to DB
   * reply to frontend with shortened URL
-  * allow user to log in/log out using Google OAuth API
+  * utilizing Rebrandly API for the shortener

 ## Stretch Goals